jesmaail/University/README.md

 # University
 Archive of University repositories

+## CS250-PHP
+Database module coursework using PHP and MySQL

 ## CS230-Group
 Group Project to develop Snakes &amp; Ladders and a Tic-Tac-Toe variant in Java for CS230: Software Engineering module.